Soc0111/SOC---Roadmap-Labs/Threat-analysis-and-practice/README.md

 # 🎭 Cyber Threat Simulation & Analysis

-Welcome to the **Threat Simulation** lab.
-This section is dedicated to researching offensive security tactics, understanding how they impact systems, and developing effective defensive strategies.
+### This section is dedicated to researching offensive security tactics, understanding how they impact systems, and developing effective defensive strategies.

 ---